Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/HTga2Iq.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Within the Azure portal, I opened the networking settings for the Ubuntu VM and added an inbound security rule to block ICMP traffic.
-I make sure to have the priority higher than SSH (300) to ensure the rule applies first.
+Within the Azure portal, I created a new rule set-up to Deny ICMP with a with a pritority above 300 to make sure this rule would get applied before anything else.
 </p>
 <br />